murad-sinatra/crown-valet/docs/technical/feature-development-plan.md

 Exit criteria:

-- App runs locally with seeded pilot data.
+- App runs locally through Docker Compose with seeded pilot data.
 - Staff routes are protected.
 - Status values are shared by frontend and server code.